-For Emacs 15, Stallman drafted a copyright that gave users the right to make and distribute copies.
-It also gave users the right to make modified versions, but not the right to claim sole ownership of those modified versions, as in the case of GOSMACS.
+By GNU Emacs 16, in early 1985, Stallman drafted a copyrightbased license that gave users the right to make and distribute copies.
+It also gave users the right to make and distribute modified versions, but only under the same license.
+They could not exercise the unlimited power of copyright over those modified versions, so they could not make their versions proprietary as Gosmacs was.
+And they had to make the source code available.
+Those conditions closed the legal gap that would otherwise allow restricted, nonfree versions of GNU Emacs to emerge.

-Although helpful in codifying the social contract of the Emacs Commune, the Emacs 15 license remained too "informal" for the purposes of the GNU Project, Stallman says.
-Soon after starting work on a GNU version of Emacs, Stallman began consulting with the other members of the Free Software Foundation on how to shore up the license's language.
-He also consulted with the attorneys who had helped him set up the Free Software Foundation.
+Although helpful in codifying the social contract of the Emacs Commune, the early GNU Emacs license remained too "informal" for its purpose, Stallman says.
+Soon after forming the Free Software Foundation he began working on a more airtight version, consulting with the other directors and with the attorneys who had helped to set it up.

-Mark Fischer, a Boston attorney specializing in intellectual-property law, recalls discussing the license with Stallman during this period.
+Mark Fischer, a Boston copyright attorney who initially provided Stallman's legal advice, recalls discussing the license with Stallman during this period.
 "Richard had very strong views about how it should work," Fischer says, "He had two principles.
-The first was to make the software absolutely as open as possible.
-The second was to encourage others to adopt the same licensing practices."
+The first was to make the software absolutely as open as possible."
+(By the time he said this, Fischer seems to have been influenced by open source supporters; Stallman never sought to make software "open.")
+"The second was to encourage others to adopt the same licensing practices."
+The requirements in the license were designed for the second goal.